30-06 “Dummy” Bullets shown in a M1 Garand en bloc clip. The holes drilled into the

 I make these up by hand and they take a bit of time and finishing so delivery times

 may be a little longer than my normal turnaround time.
-I have used these in my firearms
+I use these in my firearms

 This is a great teaching tool.
-In every firearm class the question is asked “what
+In every firearm class students ask, “What ammo should

-ammo should I buy?”
-Using actual INERT .38 special cartridges and your speed loader,
+I buy?”
+Using actual INERT .38 special cartridges and your speed loader, you can

-you can pass around an example of 6 bullet designs.
-And in a speed loader nothing
+pass around an example of 6 bullet designs.
+This allows students to have a visual

-Hollow point, semi wad cutter, shot shell, wad cutter, FMJ, and round nose lead.
+Includes a hollow point, semi wad cutter, shot shell, wad cutter, FMJ, and round

 These posters are available for purchase (without the watermark of course) I came